SamLebarbare/redux-theme/README.md

 Your component will receive a `styles` props. with `radium` styles.

-**note:** The component class name is used for resolution of styles, in this case, it will look for a Button.styles.js in your `stylesContext` folder.
+**note:** The component class name is used for resolution of styles, in this case, it will look for a Button in theme.styles of your state.

 ```js
 import React, {Component, PropTypes}  from 'react';